apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, if `hive.default.fileformat` is not found in `Spark SQL configuration` then it will fallback to hive-site.xml present in the `Hadoop configuration` of `SparkContext`.

+  - Since Spark 3.0, Spark will cast `String` to `Date/TimeStamp` in binary comparisons with dates/timestamps.
+The previous behaviour of casting `Date/Timestamp` to `String` can be restored by setting `spark.sql.legacy.typeCoercion.datetimeToString` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was